junxit/us-congress-bills-112/metadata.md

 - 2011-10-03 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
 - 2011-10-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 0 (Roll no. 744). (text: CR H6480)
 - 2011-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 0 (Roll no. 744).(text: CR H6480)
+- 2011-10-04 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.